 With so many uses and its health benefits, you might be wondering why we would use substitutes for green onions.
 These alternatives will be useful for you in case of green onions’ unavailability.

-There are chances you may not find green onions at home or in the market due its seasonal or locational unavailability.
+There are chances you may not find green onions at home or in the market due to its seasonal or locational unavailability.
 But you don’t have to worry, we have a great list of alternatives for you which will work just fine as green onions.

-11 Best Substitutes For Green Onions
+11 Best Substitutes For Green Onions In A Recipe

 This section will help you understand the best substitutes for green onions, their flavor profiles, and uses in various recipes.

 If you love cooking or watching cooking shows, you may have come across different terms for green onions with a slight difference in appearance.
 Those are scallions for you.
 Scallions, spring onions, and green onions are all the same but are named differently in different parts of the world.